 Latest advancement in the LAN technology supports data rates which range from 10 Mbps, 100 Mbps till 1Gbps.
 LAN is designed initially as per 802 standards, later various wireless standards are evolved such as IEEE 802.11a, 11b, 11g and 11n.
 Currently research is to finalize products supporting IEEE 802.11ac and 802.11ad supporting very high data rates.

 WAN has coverage larger than LAN and mainly used for cellular applications supporting both voice and data applications.
 Larger network covering entire country or state is referred as WANs.
 Most WANs are telephone systems.
 Various technologies are existing to support WAN such as WiMAX,GSM,CDMA,HSPA,LTE,fiber optics,ATM and more.
 Covers distance upto 1000-10 kilo-meters and also goes upto 100km.

 MAN occupies coverage in between LANs and WANs.
 MAN has distance coverage and data rate higher than LAN, but less than WAN.
+This is the major difference between LAN and MAN.
 MAN overlaps to some extent to geographical coverage requirement of WAN.
 A typical example of MAN is Local Cable TV system.
 Here cable TV company picks up programs from satellite and delivers to individual homes via coaxial cable.
 Each home is a node in this network of nodes.

 difference between FDM and OFDM